Ultimate Washington Real Estate Investing Guide for 2026

 Washington School Ratings

-The schools in Washington have a kindergarten to 12th grade setup, and are composed of grade schools, middle schools, and high schools.
+Washington has a public education structure made up of grade schools, middle schools, and high schools.

 School Quick Stats